 You’re in town for a romantic getaway in Maine.
 You have the above video helping you get to know Poland.
 Additional ideas to round out your stay include:

 - Poland has extensive spring, summer and fall activities close by the Wolf Cove Inn.
-Explore the Heart of Poland conservation area, or the many hiking and mountain biking trails.
+The are many great hikes near Poland, Maine

-- There are many great scenic drives that show of the wonderful natural beauty of Maine, including waterfall tours to the north and more to the northwest
+- There are many great scenic drives that show off the wonderful natural beauty of the area, including many nearby Maine covered bridges and waterfalls.

-- A great mud season (or any time for that matter) activity is our Maine Libations Trail
+- A great mud season (or any time for that matter) activity is the Western Maine Beer Trail

-- At the end of a long day of fun, or anytime, enjoy a relaxing massage in our Tripp Lake Spa
+- At the end of a long day of fun, or anytime, enjoy a relaxing massage in any of our spa-friendly rooms

 - Or you can enjoy casual dining at the Wolf Cove Inn or any of the many area restaurants

 Fun Facts About Poland – The Old Days

 - Settled in 1767 by Nathaniel Bailey and Daniel Lane, as Bakerstown Plantation

 - The Shakers arrived in 1819 and settled Poland Hill.
 A flourishing village existed until 1887.
 Now almost gone, a few Shakers still reside in several remaining buildings.